OpenWilma/openwilma.js/README.md

 ```

 ## Step 2
 Make a new instance of OpenWilma.
+(Pro tip: By creating multiple instances you can have simultaneously open multiple instances of OpenWilma that are logged into different accounts at once.)
 <br>For Node.js, do:
 ```js
 const api = new OpenWilma()